cappuccino/cappuccino.org/source/learn/ojtest.html.markdown

     @end

-You should play with this example; try to change the order of the selectors or change the argument times and you will see how the test fails.
+You should play with this example.
+Try to change the order of the selectors or change the `times` argument and you should see the test fail.

 ### The ojtest command

-The command `ojtest` comes with different options, some of them are very useful when debugging or testing an application.
+The command `ojtest` comes with different options.
+Some of them are very useful when debugging or testing an application.

-You can stop your suite of tests after the first failure caught by using the option -x :
+You can stop your suite of tests after the first failure by using the `-x` option:

     :::bash
     ojtest -x Tests/Foundation/CPDateFormatterTest.j

-You can launch a single test of a test file by following the format below :
+You can launch a single test of a test file in this manner:

     :::bash
     ojtest Tests/Foundation/CPDateFormatterTest.j:testStringFromDateDateFullStyleTimeFullStyle

-You can run the test coverage along with your OJUnit test by using the option -c :
+You can check the test coverage while running your OJUnit test by using the `-c option:

     :::bash
     ojtest -c Tests/Foundation/CPDateFormatterTest.j

 ### Additional Info

-OJTest provides a doxygen help, you will find this help in the folder documentation of the repository OJTest.
+OJTest has a doxygen help document.
+You will find these docs in the `documentation` folder of the OJTest repository.

-If you have suggestions for improvements to this guide, or if you have questions that haven't been answered here, please let us know on [gitter](https://gitter.im/cappuccino/cappuccino).
+If you have suggestions for improvements to this guide, or if you have questions that haven't been answered here, please let us know on
+[gitter](https://gitter.im/cappuccino/cappuccino).